gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 The drain-source resistance of a MOSFET increases with an increase in temperature (a BJT behaves in the opposite manner, it's collector-emitter resistance decreases with an increase in temperature).

-This means that MOSFET's can share current with each other easily.
-The positive temperature-to-resistance coefficient creates a self-balancing current mechanism for MOSFET's connected in parallel.
+This means that MOSFETs can share current with each other easily.
+The positive temperature-to-resistance coefficient creates a self-balancing current mechanism for MOSFETs connected in parallel.
 Just make sure each MOSFET has its own gate drive resistor!
-Directly connected MOSFET gates can cause weird oscilllary problems.
+Directly connected MOSFET gates can cause weird oscillation problems.

 ## Dead-Time

 Dead-time is a technique which is commonly applied to MOSFET driving when the MOSFETs are in a H-Bridge (or half-bridge) configuration.
 Dead-time is the time between when one MOSFET(s) is turned off and another MOSFET(s) is turned on.
-It is used to prevent **shoot-through**, which is when two MOSFET's on the same leg of a H-bridge are on at the same time, creating a direct short between `\(V_{cc}\)` and `\(GND\)`.
+It is used to prevent **shoot-through**, which is when two MOSFETs on the same leg of a H-bridge are on at the same time, creating a direct short between `\(V_{cc}\)` and `\(GND\)`.
 Shoot-through occurs because of the turn-off delay time of a MOSFET.

 ## Turn On/Turn Off Times

 In precise pulse-drive situations, it is desirable for the MOSFET to have similar turn-on and turn-off times.
 This is so the output pulse, although delayed by these parameters, has roughly the same width as the input pulse to the gate.
-This is imporatant in applications such as laser range-finding.
+This is important in applications such as laser range-finding.

 ## Industry Names